- 1 New York Fire and Burn Lawyers

 There are many people and entities which may be responsible for causing the fire resulting in your injuries.
 Your landlord may be responsible but an electrical contractor, handyman or other people may also be responsible.

-A landlord has a legal obligation to keep the property free from hazards, including hazards which can cause a fire.
+A landlord has a legal obligation to keep the property free from hazards, including hazards that can cause a fire.
 A landlord is required to protect the tenants from hazardous conditions including those which can cause a fire.
 If a landlord failed to protect you from the hazardous condition which caused the fire which injured you, the landlord will be held liable for your injuries.

 Most fires are caused by faulty electrical wiring but there are many other causes such as leaving hazardous materials in the basement, garage or even the garbage.